College of Education and Human Development

 Current projects

-• Nonlinear random effects models with non-normal random effects and random errors.
+• Modeling non-normal random effects and error distributions

-• BEND Software: An R package for Bayesian estimation of nonlinear longitudinal data.
+• BEND: An R package for Bayesian estimation of nonlinear longitudinal data

 Research group